devmamunur/timezone-utility/README.md

 We welcome contributions to this package!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-### Key Points:
-- The `README.md` provides clear instructions for installation, usage, and examples for each method.
-- Each method is documented with a brief description, input/output, and examples.
-- The `convertUTCToTimeZone` method now includes an option for the 12-hour/24-hour format, as requested.